Michael-OvO/Burn-Detection-Classification/README.md

 - [x] Finish Colab Notebook [2022.8.18]
 - [ ] Set up the rest of the code space
-- [ ] Add Chinese Markdown
+- [x] Add Chinese Markdown
-- [ ] Flask Environment for the trained model
+- [ ] Flask Environment for the trained model (or other kind of web demo using the finally trained classifier)
 - [ ] Finish Paper

 ## Resources: